Applications and fees for Summer 2024 housing will be open in late winter 2024. All apartments are on a first come first serve basis.

 The Gewirz Student Center offers apartment-style living in the heart of Washington, D.C.
-Summer associates, interns, and students enjoy the privacy of individual bedrooms, while sharing full kitchens and bathrooms with one to two other residents.
+Summer associates, interns, and enrolled students can all enjoy the privacy of individual bedrooms, while sharing full kitchens and bathrooms with one to two other residents.
 Summer residents are automatically members of GULC’s state-of-the-art Sport and Fitness Center.
 Rates are listed under the Apartment Information tab on the sidebar.
-Cable, wireless internet, electricity, water, and trash removal are included in the rates.
+Wireless internet, electricity, water, trash removal, and all relevant taxes are included in the rates.

-Pending final confirmation from our Facilities department, we plan to offer Summer Housing from June 1st through August 3rd, 2019.* If you have questions, please call us at (202) 662-9290!
+Pending final confirmation from our Facilities department, we hope to offer Summer Housing from May 31 through August 3, 2024.
+Current residents should inquire about our spring-to-summer bridge program that facilitates an uninterrupted stay in your current apartment.
+If you have questions, please call us at (202) 662-9290 or email email@example.com!

 Applicants must be at least 18 years of age and in D.C. for an academic purpose (internship, classes, job, studying for the bar exam, etc.).